jeff-dh/bscript/README.md

 ### tasks

 _tasks_ are generators -- a superset of functions -- that can be called "like functions".
-They have a global state each and their parameter get updated at each call. _tasks_ are implemented as callable _singeltons_.
-Furthermore they update their parameters (local variables inside the generator namespace) at each call and a `StopIteration` is transformed into a `return` statement like behavior.
+They are implemented as callable _singeltons_ and update their parameters (local variables inside the generator namespace).
+A `StopIteration` is transformed into a `return` statement like behavior.

 A _task_ is pretty much a "function with an internal state" or a "function with `yield` statements".